GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 ### 6.2 Relation to Current Macro-Economic Theory

 This equation mirrors the classical [MV = PQ](https://public.econ.duke.edu/~kdh9/Courses/Graduate%20Macro%20History/Readings-1/Fisher%20Purchasing%20Power%20of%20Money.pdf) identity from fiat economics.

+In classical economics, the money supply (M) is arbitrary and politically determined.
+In Robonomics, RoboTorq_in is physically constrained — its minting rate can only expand through real AI-value exchange, and new issuance doesn't come in the form of debt.

 In Robonomics:
 - TokenTorq_in is the rate at which society invests in robotic labor.